 The Council of Mortgage Lenders’ handbook instructs solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you might be impacted by that. many mortgage companies would take a practical view as this provision chiefly exists to pick up on the purchase and immediately sell or the wholesaling and assigning of property.

 I am purchasing a property in Okehampton.
 A rare aspect is that the roof has a solar panel.
 Coventry BS have issued a mortgage offer so presumably this is not a concern to them.
 Why is my solicitor raising questions about the panel?

 As your lender is Coventry BS your lawyer must check the conveyancing instructions contained in Section two of UK Finance Lenders’ Handbook for Coventry BS.
 The Council of Mortgage Lenders’ Handbook sets out minimum requirements for solar panel roof-space leases, and conveyancers are required to report to Coventry BS where a lease does not comply with these requirements.
 The provisions relate to the installation of panels on properties in England and Wales and is not limited to Okehampton.

 My fiancee and I are at the point of viewing apartments in Okehampton and I am now considering a potential offer.
 Is it wise to have a property lawyer on ‘stand by’?
 I am planning to take a home loan with Aldermore.

-It would be wise to start your search sooner rather than later.
-After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their contact information on to the estate agent.
-Given that you are taking out a mortgage with HSBC, ask your prospective lawyers if they are on the HSBC conveyancing panel otherwise they can't do the mortgage legal work.
+You should start requesting conveyancing quotes from solicitors ASAP.
+Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and pass their contact information on to the EA.
+Given that you are taking out a mortgage with Aldermore, ask your prospective lawyers if they are on the Aldermore conveyancing panel otherwise they can't do the mortgage legal work.